alex-therapeutics/diga-api-client/docs/diga_api.md

 An IK number is also required when [requesting a certificate from ITSG](https://www.itsg.de/produkte/trust-center/zertifikat-beantragen/) which is required for encrypting and decrypting the `nutzdaten` of the request.
 IK numbers might be updated when the name, address, or billing address of a company changes.

-The linked document also holds more information about how the numbers are structured and more importantly, how they can be requested.
+The linked document also contains more information about how the numbers are structured and more importantly, how they can be requested.

 #### Requesting an IK number